Journey Through Coorg’s Most Unforgettable Destinations

 - Blog

-Read MoreNestled in the misty hills of Karnataka’s Western Ghats, Coorg fondly known as Kodagu is where nature slows things down and every trail leads to something beautiful.
+Read MoreNestled in the misty hills of Karnataka’s Western Ghats, Coorg, fondly known as Kodagu, is where nature slows things down and every trail leads to something beautiful.
 But beyond the brews and breathtaking views lies a lesser-known treasure: Coorg’s enchanting waterfalls.
-Waterfalls at Coorg are nature’s perfect retreat, where forest trails, misty hills, and thundering streams replace city noise.
-Fed by seasonal rains and mountain rivers, these scenic spots promise adventure, solitude, and a refreshing escape into the heart of the Western Ghats.
+The famous Coorg waterfalls are nature’s perfect retreat, where forest trails, misty hills, and thundering streams replace city noise.
+Fed by seasonal rains and mountain rivers, these scenic spots in Karnataka promise adventure, solitude, and a refreshing escape into the heart of the Western Ghats.

-To help you plan your perfect nature escape, we’ve curated a list of Coorg’s top waterfalls.
+To help you plan your perfect nature escape in Kodagu, we’ve curated a list of Coorg’s top waterfalls.
 Whether you’re seeking adventure, tranquillity, or stunning views, these cascading gems offer something for every traveller.
-Here’s your curated guide to five must-visit waterfalls in Coorg, complete with travel tips, the best times to visit, and nearby experiences, crafted especially for travellers enjoying their stay with Malnad Stays.
+Here’s your curated guide to eight must-visit waterfalls in Coorg, complete with travel tips, the best times to visit, and nearby experiences, crafted especially for travellers enjoying their stay with Malnad Stays.

 Coorg’s lush hills and monsoon-fed rivers give rise to some of South India’s most breathtaking waterfalls.
-From popular cascades to hidden gems, here are five must-visit waterfalls that capture the region’s raw beauty, adventure, and tranquil charm.
+From popular cascades to hidden gems near Madikeri, here are eight must-visit waterfalls that capture the region’s raw beauty, adventure, and tranquil charm.

 Abbey Falls is a dramatic 70-foot plunge of the River Kaveri, set in a lush private coffee estate near Madikeri.
 Surrounded by dense greenery, pepper vines, and the earthy scent of coffee, the falls thunder into a rocky gorge, especially vibrant during monsoon.
 A hanging bridge built across from the waterfall gives visitors a panoramic view, with mist rising from the cascade creating an ethereal atmosphere.